martinjb15/SteamDeckProd/README.md

 To offer the user an opportunity to get in contact​​ and learn more

 Color Scheme:
+Site overall black background rgb(2, 2, 2); with white wording color: rgb(251, 251, 251);
+Section 1 rgb(138, 43, 226);
+Section 2 rgb(47, 79, 79);
+Section 3 rgb(1, 49, 49);

+These color schemes were chosen to to section out the content and make it more visually appealing to the user while keeping max accessability

 Typography:
 Since this site is desinged as a know how and tech information, I used Roboto to keep a nice easy to read and simple design, with sans-serif as a backup.